 FIGURE 1.
-With a general understanding of fractals, it becomes easy to identify parallels between natural and manmade designs.
-Photos courtesy of Pixabay.
+With a general understanding of fractals, it becomes easy to identify parallels between natural and humanmade designs.
+Photos from Pixabay.

 CRITIQUE YOUR ENVIRONMENT

 - In your daily environment, try identifying where statistical and exact fractals occur at home, when commuting to work, in the office, in your project(s), or while at the grocery or the park. - Are the instances of fractals more prominent in any one of these locations? - Which spaces or places in your daily experience could potentially benefit from fractal patterns? - How might this awareness inform your approach to design?